AchiugoTrust/airbnb-clone-project/README.md

 ## Database Design:
 Outline of the entities of the system and how they relate to one another.

-### Users: Individuals using the platform, including guests and hosts.
+**Users**: Individuals using the platform, including guests and hosts.

 **'Users' Fields:**
 * 'id' - Primary Key